fnarbona/fnarbona/README.md

 FrontEnd Software Engineer
 --------------------
  I specialize on the FrontEnd, but I am FullStack capable.
+I can also build Mobile apps using React Native.

 I changed careers after developing a passion for code.
 Within the 5 years I've worked on development, I've led a front end team at a fortune 100, taught a bootcamp, and developed my own applications.